powernsx/powernsx.github.io/about.md

 permalink: /about/
 ---

+# About PowerNSX

-Nick Bradford is the primary author and lead developer of PowerNSX.
+[Nick Bradford](https://github.com/nmbradford) is the primary author and lead developer of PowerNSX.